The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 Graduation and preparation for residency

-ICOM, via the Registrar’s office, will help to prepare and submit your information for the temporary medical license.
+Your graduation will occur in May!
+ICOM, via the Registrar’s Office, will help to prepare and submit your information for the temporary medical license.
+Residency programs officially begin July 1st and many programs will conduct orientation in mid-late June.

 What is ERAS?